What is Laced Weed? The Effects, Risks, and How to Identify It

 Feeling a harsh burning pain after smoking cannabis is a sign that it is contaminated.
 A metallic flavor may indicate that the grower did not discontinue pesticide or nutrient use in a timely manner before harvest.
 A chemical flavor is common in cannabis laced with synthetic drugs.
 If the herb has a flavor similar to that of biting into an ibuprofen tablet, that’s a surefire sign that something is wrong with your bud.

-Similarly, when smoking, cannabis that pops and sparks when touched with a flame is also a bad sign.
-Sometimes, cannabis that contains seeds may pop when they are heated.
+Smoking cannabis that pops and sparks when touched with a flame is also a bad sign.
+Sometimes, cannabis that contains seeds may pop when heated.
 But, if the herb is popping quite a lot it may not have been flushed properly or may be contaminated by another substance.

 Excessive Talkativeness, Energy, and Euphoria